Experience Canada through these twenty incredible activities and festivals celebrating the uniqueness of winter.

 Experience heli-skiing!
 Touch down atop pristine mountain peaks from a helicopter and ski thousands of feet of vertical powder.
 There are quite a few options for heli-skiing in Canada.
 Mike Wiegele Heliopter Skiing is recommended by the Canadian Tourism Commission and is a designated Canadian Signature Experience.
 Details

-Mike Wiegele Heliopter Skiing, 1 Harrwood Dr., Blue River, British Columbia
+Where: Mike Wiegele Helicopter Skiing, 1 Harwood Dr., Blue River, British Columbia

 7. Hotel de Glace — Quebec City’s Ice Hotel

 Hotel de Glace is the first and only true ice hotel in North America.
-First opened in 2001, visitors get to experience a unique nordic adventure by staying the night in this magical environment.
-With its huge snow vaults, its crystalline ice sculptures its 44 rooms and suites, the Hôtel de Glace impresses by its dazzling decor.
+First opened in 2001, visitors get to experience a unique Nordic adventure by staying the night in this magical environment.
+With its huge snow vaults, its crystalline ice sculptures, and its various rooms and suites, the Hôtel de Glace impresses with its dazzling decor.
 Details

 8. Rideau Canal Skating